Conversion Optimization

 d.
 Average Revenue per Buyer

-The average revenue per buyer or ARPB is a key metric that measures the average amount of revenue generated by each buyer over a specific time.
+The average revenue per buyer, or ARPB, is a key metric that measures the average amount of revenue generated by each buyer over a specific time.

 Here’s how ARPB is calculated:

-the total revenue generated/the number of unique buyers during the time
+The total revenue generated/the number of unique buyers during the time

 A high ARPB indicates that your store effectively drives revenue from its customer base.
 On the other hand, a low ARPB indicates that it’s time to take a relook at your CRO strategies.